 The goals of treatment for RLS are to stabilize symptoms and improve sleep consistency.
 There are both non-medicinal approaches and drug treatments available to manage RLS.

-The following approaches can reduce symptoms in patients with mild or moderate RLS and may be used in combination with medication in RLS patients who have severe symptoms.
+The following approaches can reduce symptoms of mild or moderate RLS and may be used in combination with medication for severe symptoms of RLS.

 - Sleep hygiene: Good sleep hygiene means maintaining a bedroom environment and a daily routine that supports high-quality sleep.
 Avoiding alcohol and caffeine is especially important because these substances can worsen symptoms.

 - Exercise: Because physical inactivity often triggers RLS symptoms, exercise may be helpful.
 A research study found that RLS patients showed a 39% reduction in symptom severity after six weeks of engaging in an exercise program compared to an 8% symptom reduction in patients who did not exercise.

 - Pneumatic pressure therapy: Pneumatic compression devices increase blood flow to the legs by filling with air to squeeze the legs.
 Researchers found that the device improved RLS symptoms, quality-of-life, and fatigue after one month of daily use compared to a control group.

 - Massage and hot baths: Using massage and hot baths to stimulate the legs is widely recommended in RLS literature; however, there is limited scientific evidence supporting the effectiveness of these methods at this time.